couchbase-partners/google-deployment-manager-couchbase/cloudlauncher/README.md

     ./makeArchive.sh

-Upload archive.zip later in the portal.
-Note that you will have to modify `group.py` to create the Hourly Pricing and BYOL offers.
+Upload archive-byol.zip and archive-hourly-pricing.zip later in the portal.

 # Create Solutions